Ameckto/Personal-Voice-and-Chat-Assistant-within-bigbluebutton/README.md

 docker run -it -p 5000:5000 max-speech-to-text-converter
 ```

+Now you can go ahead and create a dedicated server for the ASR-API but there is also the oppertunity to create a hybrid server with the NLU-API and ASR-API
+To accomblish that hybrid server fallow this guide below.

 Now the only thing we have to do to be able to access our NLU-API and our ASR-API within one server accessable threw our NGNIX webserver we just need to add another location and change a bit the first one from our [Natural Language Understanding API](https://github.com/Ameckto/Natural-Language-Understanding-API).

 Navigate to the site-variables folder by running: